vestrel00/contacts-android/howto/howto-query-specific-data-kinds.md

 You may, of course, use other permission handling libraries or just do it yourself =)

+## Custom data support

+The `DataQuery` API supports custom data.
+For more info, read [How do I use query APIs with custom data?](/howto/howto-query-custom-data.md)

 ## Using the `where` function to specify matching criteria

 Use the corresponding `contacts.core.Fields` combined with the extensions from `contacts.core.Where`